disblu/guidelines/android/README.md

 ### 2.2.8 Limit Line Length

 Each line of text in your code should be at most **100 characters** long.
-Import lines can go over the limit.
+Import lines can go over the limit because humans rarely see them (this also simplifies tool writing).

 ### 2.2.9 Treat Acronyms as Words